SrinidhiRaichur/SrinidhiRaichur/README.md

 - 👀 I’m interested in
 - 💞️ I’m looking to collaborate on ...
 --->
-- 📫 you can reach me by simply dropping at mail at srinidhiraichur1234@gmail.com
+- 📫 you can reach me by simply dropping a mail at srinidhiraichur1234@gmail.com

 <!---
 SrinidhiRaichur/SrinidhiRaichur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.